 On January 27, 2021, the Company completed a private placement offering pursuant to which we sold to two accredited investors an aggregate of \$3,000,000 of our 6% convertible notes due six months from the date of issuance, subject to extension as provided below (the "Convertible Notes") and warrants pursuant to an exemption from registration under Rule 506(b) of Regulation D of the Securities Act.
 Boustead Securities, LLC acted as placement agent in the Convertible Note and Warrant offering and received commissions and non-accountable reimbursements of 8% of the gross proceeds received, of which one-half of such fees and expenses are payable upon the conversion of the Convertible Notes.
-In connection with the convertible note offering, we issued placement agent warrants to purchase 7.0% of the shares of Class A Common Stock underlying the Convertible Notes exercisable at the conversion price of the Convertible Note (the "Conversion Price"), of which Boustead Securities, LLC received 80% of the placement agent warrants.
+In connection with the convertible note offering, we issued placement agent warrants to purchase 7.0% of the shares of Common Stock underlying the Convertible Notes exercisable at the conversion price of the Convertible Note (the "Conversion Price"), of which Boustead Securities, LLC received 80% of the placement agent warrants.

-Upon completion of this Offering, assuming we sell not less than 15,000,000 of our Class A Common Stock, the Convertible Notes will automatically convert into shares of Class A Common Stock at a conversion price equal to the lesser of (a) $$ per share, representing a 30% discount to the public offering price per share of the Class A Common Stock in this Offering, or (b) $$ per share, representing a 30% discount to the price per share equal to dividing 200 million by the total number of (x) outstanding shares of Class A Common Stock immediately prior to the IPO, (y) the number of Class A Common Stock issuable upon conversion of the 34,500 shares of Series A Preferred Stock, and (z) the number of Class A Common Stock issuable upon conversion of all outstanding Convertible Notes (a "Mandatory Conversion").
+Upon completion of this Offering, assuming we sell not less than \$15,000,000 of our Common Stock, the Convertible Notes will automatically convert into shares of Common Stock at a conversion price equal to the lesser of (a) \$7.00 per share, representing a 30% discount to the public offering price per share of the Common Stock in this Offering, or (b) \$6.33 per share, representing a 30% discount to the price per share equal to dividing \$200 million by the total number of (x) the 21,604,496 shares of Common Stock immediately prior to the IPO, (y) the 49,286 shares of Common Stock issuable upon conversion of the 34,500 shares of Series A Preferred Stock, and (z) the 474,170 shares of Common Stock issuable upon conversion of all outstanding Convertible Notes (a "Mandatory Conversion").
 Boustead Securities LLC acted as placement agent in both the December 30, 2020 and the January 27, 2021 private placements.

 In the event the Company does not receive a minimum of \$15,000,000 of gross proceeds in the Offering or otherwise close on the Offering, the Convertible Notes will bear interest at a rate of 6% per annum which shall accrue from January 27, 2021 and be repayable in six equal monthly installments between July 27, 2021 and January 27, 2022.
-Alternatively, the Convertible Notes may be converted at the conversion price into Class A Common Stock at the option of the holder prior to the maturity date.
+Alternatively, the Convertible Notes may be converted at the conversion price into Common Stock at the option of the holder prior to the maturity date.
 If the notes are converted, either on a Mandatory Conversion basis or at the option of the holder, any interest accrued on the Convertible Note shall be waived.